JuliaPOMDP/ParticleFilters.jl/README.md

 write("particles.gif", film)
 ```

 This will produce the gif at the top of the page.
-Note that a Kalman Filter would have been much more appropriate for this linear-Gaussian case.
+Note that this could be sped up by using immutable arrays from StaticArrays.jl and a Kalman Filter would have been much more appropriate for this linear-Gaussian case anyways.

+## With POMDPs.jl

 ParticleFilters.jl will work out of the box with [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) models, for example with the [LightDarkPOMDP](https://github.com/zsunberg/LightDarkPOMDPs.jl).